 In this article, we’ll go over how to spin the golf ball and give you the best techniques you can start applying right now so you can improve your control coming into the greens.
 We’ll also discuss what backspin involves and situations on the golf course that call for it.

-Being able to spin the golf ball is actually something that most amateurs, and even some seasoned golfers, cannot control.
+Being able to generate, much less control, the amount of spin you put on a golf ball is actually something that most amateurs, and even some seasoned golfers, have a lot of trouble with.

-It is something that comes with experience and a certain degree of proficiency.
-It requires you to know how to make solid, “ball-first” contact with the golf ball, and do it with sufficient speed for the grooves to do the work.
+It comes with experience and a certain degree of proficiency.
+It requires you to know how to make solid, “ball-first” contact with the golf ball, and do it with enough speed for the grooves to do the work.